UNC-optics/Social-Interaction-Chamber/README.md

 # Construction of laser cut box

-1. Use the “Social Interaction Chamber Walls Laser Cut File.svg” in the GitHub to vector laser cut the structural panels of the Social Interaction Chamber.
+1. Use the Hardware Manufacturing/Laser Cutting Files/Social Interaction Chamber Walls Laser Cut File.svg in the GitHub to vector laser cut the structural panels of the Social Interaction Chamber.

 2. Cut the partition and lid (black lines) out of 1/16in clear cast acrylic.
    ![Clear Laser Cut Pieces](https://github.com/user-attachments/assets/6a37a6c0-da75-4a4f-b60f-0c010265fa8a)